Dal with Green Mango

 Preparation

-1. Peel the mango and grate the flesh; save any juices that ooze out while grating.
+1. Peel the green mango and grate the flesh using the coarse side of a grater.
+Save any juices released during grating.

 Box Grater, Grated Cabbage